 - a.
 Is the proposed Planning Agreement consistent with the Fundamental Principles governing the use of Planning Agreements? - b.
 Does the proposed Planning Agreement provide for the delivery of infrastructure or public benefits not wholly unrelated to the development? - c.
 Does the proposed Planning Agreement address an unmet community need and is there a material public benefit to the wider community that results from the items? - d.
-Do the item provide a public benefit (as opposed a principally contributing to the market a ty of the development)? - e.
-Does the proposed Planning Agreement coduce outcomes that meet the general values and expectations of the public and protest the overall public interest? - f.
-Los the proposed Planning Agreement provide for a reasonable means of achieving the decreed outcomes and securing the fits? - g.
+Do the items provide a public benefit (as opposed to principally contributing to the marketability of the development)? - e.
+Does the proposed Planning Agreement produce outcomes that meet the general values and expectations of the public and protect the overall public interest? - f.
+Does the proposed Planning Agreement provide for a reasonable means of achieving the desired outcomes and securing the benefits? - g.
 Does the proposed Planning Agreement protect the community against adverse planning decisions?